Nubia (DC Comics): Nubia: Real One

 An original YA graphic novel Nubia: Real One, was written by L.L.
 McKinney and with art by Robyn Smith.
 According to the publisher, the story "follows a teenage Nubia as she learns to embrace her true self in a world filled with racial inequality, school violence, and other timely issues affecting young people today".
 It was released on February 23, 2021.

+Diana and Nubia: Princesses of the Amazons

+A middle grade graphic novel that is the sequel to Diana: Princess of the Amazons by Shannon Hale and Dean Hale.
+In this comic, she and Diana are pre-teens who become sisters through a magic ritual.

 Powers and abilities

 Pre-Crisis

 Nubia possessed a magic sword created by Mars which was the only weapon on Earth that could counteract Diana's magic lasso.
 She could also glide on air currents like Wonder Woman and possessed super strength as well as all other Amazon abilities.